plunify/InTime/docs/setting_filters.md

 Overview
 --------

 Project setting filters allows the user to have full control over the settings which are included in the InTime generated strategies.
 The following setting filters are available:

 -   **Whitelist**: Limits the settings in the generated strategies to the settings which are part of the whitelist.
-Items in the whitelist can either be specified using just the name of a setting, or using a setting name and setting value.
-When just the setting name is specified, all possible values for the setting are available for the strategy algorithm to use.
-When the setting name and a setting value is specified, strategy algorithms are only allowed to assign the specific value to the setting.
 -   **Blacklist**: Excludes the settings in blacklist from the generated strategies.
-Items in the blacklist can either be specified using just the name of a setting, or using a setting name and setting value.
-When just the setting name is specified, all possible values for the setting are excluded.
-When the setting name and a setting value is specified, strategy algorithms are only allowed to assign non-blacklisted values to the setting.
 -   **Locklist**: Locks the settings in the locklist down to specific values.
 Items in the locklist must be specified using both a setting name and setting value.
 Values in a locklist is different from name